Data protection

 Cookies and Plugins

-With the exception of the session cookie and the services listed below, we do not use cookies or plug-ins that process personal data.
+With the exception of the technically necessary session cookie and the services listed below, we do not use cookies or plugins that process personal data.

 Social Media Plugins

 We do not use social media plugins on our websites.
-If our websites contain icons from social media providers (e.g. Facebook, LinkedIn and Instagram), we only use these for passive linking to the pages of the respective providers.
+If our websites contain icons from social media providers (e.g. Facebook, LinkedIn and Instagram), we only use these to passively link to the pages of the respective providers.

 SSL encryption

-This website uses SSL encryption for reasons of security and to protect the transmission of confidential content, such as the inquiries you send to us, as the website operator.
-You can recognize an encrypted connection by the fact that the address line in the browser changes from “http://” to “https://” and from the lock icon in your browser’s address line.
-When SSL encryption is activated, the data you transit to us cannot be read by third parties.
+This site uses SSL encryption for security reasons and to protect the transmission of confidential content, such as enquiries that you send to us as site operator.
+You can recognise an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
+If SSL encryption is activated, the data you transmit to us cannot be read by third parties.

 Questions and availability

-If you have any other questions or suggestions about data protection, please use the above contact information of the responsible person.
+If you have any other questions or suggestions regarding data protection, please use the contact information of the person responsible above.

 Latest news